Aniket2812/Ai-thlete/README.md

 Ai-thlete

-Ai-thlete is an AI-powered fitness application designed to help users track their workouts, monitor their performance, and optimize their training.
+Ai-thlete is an AI-powered fitness application designed to help college students to track their workouts, monitor their performance, and optimize their training.
 By integrating advanced technology with user-friendly features, Ai-thlete aims to enhance the fitness journey for both beginners and experienced athletes.

 🚀 Features